tendermint/tendermint/docs/architecture/adr-047-handling-evidence-from-light-client.md

 	witness provider.Provider, witnessIndex int)
 ```

 The err channel is used to send back all the outcomes so that they can be processed in parallel.
-Invalid headers result in dropping
+Invalid headers result in dropping the witness, lack of response or not having the headers is ignored
-the witness, lack of response or not having the headers is ignored just as headers that have the same hash.
+just as headers that have the same hash.
 Headers, however,
 of a different hash then trigger the detection process between the primary and that particular witness.

-This begins with verification of the witness's header via skipping verification which is run in tandem with locating the Light Bifurcation Point
+This begins with verification of the witness's header via skipping verification which is run in tande
+with locating the Light Bifurcation Point

 ![](../imgs/light-client-detector.png)